WBR schools working to go virtual regardless of students going back in Fall

 PORT ALLEN – With the 2019/2020 school year ending in West Baton Rouge Parish, the school board is now focusing on the next school year.

-Even if kids will be allowed to return to class come August, Superintendent Wes Watts says there will be some sort of virtual school as an option.
+Even if kids will be allowed to return to class come August, Superintendent Wesley Watts says there will be some sort of virtual school as an option.

 “We will be prepared to have virtual school, distance learning no matter what,” Watts said.